200713-dotnet/project-challenge-p0-Pyrodron/README.md

 O see a tally of my order
 O add or remove more pizzas
 O and checkout when complete with latest order
-+ see my order history
+O see my order history
 O make a new order

 ## store story